Best Guitar Amps for Blues and Rock

 In addition to the crystal-clear sounds you expect from a Fender amp, and the bluesy crunch, the Hot Rod is also capable of some hard rock sounds via the “More Drive” function.
 It’s also has on-board spring reverb, which is nice.

 A few years back I was using the 2x12 version of the Hot Rod Deville as my main blues amp.
 I eventually traded it in and switched to the Deluxe.
 My reasoning mostly concerned being able to crank my amp harder for better tube saturation.
-Plus, I knew the Deluxe was still plenty loud enough, and I could stack it onto an extension cab if need be.
+Plus, at 40 watts I knew the Deluxe was still plenty loud enough, and I could stack it onto an extension cab if need be.

 That was my decision.
 If you think you'll have the opportunity to crank up the 60-watt DeVille it may be the better choice for you.

-Hear the Hot Rod Deluxe
+Hear the Hot Rod Deluxe and Deville IV

 Peavey Classic 30